 On a technical level, blockchain is just a linked list or graph that is replicated.
 Can be used to build cryptocurrencies like Bitcoin, Solana, and Ethereum.

 A blockchain is a SMR protocol that has a 3-layer architecture.

 - Consensus core: forms agreement over an immutable sequence of updates to a shared state: byzantine fault-tolerant.
 The consensus algorithm most commonly used are longest-chain consensus algorithms and solve BFT for a permissionless system model

 - State-machine API: Bitcoin’s state-machine and state-updates use a limited scripting language; Ethereum expands the state-machine and state-updates with a Turing complete abstraction (whose resources are bounded using gas).

-- Application Layer: In Bitcoin is the shared provenance tracking of digital assets, and in Ethereum, could be anything decentralized.
+- Application Layer: In Bitcoin the application is the shared provenance tracking of digital assets, and in Ethereum, could be anything decentralized.